azuzow/MinecraftSemanticSegmentation/docs/index.md

 title:  Home
 ---

-Team Members:

-Kevin Chen, Alex Zuzow, Thy Ton

 Project Description:

-Our project involves segmenting the first person view of an agent and labeling each general structure.
-The program starts by scanning the nearby blocks and determining the surface block that would be in line of sight of the player.
-This allows us to know the location and label of any given block or entity in the player's line of sight.
-This is followed by segmenting the player's pov with the help of a few Malmo functions to generate a video/photo of their view.
-This is followed by a trainig algorithm using neural networks and learning to determine the various structures across this platform.
+The project involves segmenting the first person view of an agent with respect to the block types in minecraft.
+Frames are captured Using a few Malmo functions to generate a video/photo of the agents first person perspective and the corresponding ground truth labels.
+This is followed by a trainig a neural networks and learning to determine the various structures across this platform.

 Images: